te-online/wordpress-plugin--themeable-calendar/README.md

 ### 0.3
 - *Breaking change*: Fixed: Times were not saved in UTC before, now they are.
 All your old dates will unfortunately inevitable off, if your're not using UTC anyways.
-- Fix: Error in JavaScript when event description was `null`.
+- Fixed: Error in JavaScript when event description was `null`.
+- Fixed: JS Error on other WP admin pages.
+- Added: The Readme is now readable and has some considerable emoji-explosion.
 - Added: You can now use external iCal feeds as a read-only calendar and display events from the feed 🎉.
 - Added: Updated translations and translation for DE_formal.